hundeo:

 Christmas Led Candles

-But with a dog in the house, open flames pose a high safety risk.
+Beeswax candles have a special warmth.
+That's why many families choose real candles for their Christmas tree and Advent wreath.
+But with a dog in the house, open flames are a big safety risk.

-4. put away chocolate and cookies
+4. Put away Chocolate and Cookies

 Christmas cookies